Oruvan (1999 film)

 Oruvan is a 1999 Indian Tamil-language action drama film directed by Suresh Krissna.
 The film stars Sarathkumar, Pooja Batra and Devayani, while Raghuvaran and Anandaraj play supporting roles.
 Produced by Lakshmi Movie Makers, the film had cinematography handled by S. Saravanan and music composed by Deva.
 It was released on 25 June 1999.

 Production

 Hindi film actress Pooja Batra played her first lead role in Tamil cinema through the project.
 While the film was in the post-production stage, Suresh Krissna moved on to begin work on two other projects starring Karthik and Vijay.
 Neither film later materialised.

 Soundtrack

-The music was composed by Deva.
-The song "Chandamama" from Telugu film Auto Driver was reused as "Chinna Roja".